ClaytonFarr/booster-testing-utilities/README.md

 **A Read Model**

+- should project entity public data
-- should project specific entity data
+- should NOT project entity private data

 ## Testing Notes